Nonleptonic $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}P(V)$ weak transitions in QCD: Numerical Results

-As discussed in our previous work~~\cite{Amiri:2025gcf}, we performed a detailed analysis of the semileptonic weak decay $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}\ell\bar{\nu}_{\ell}$.
-In the present study, we adopt the decay width of these processes from that work and combine it with the results obtained in subsections~\ref{Pseudo} and~\ref{Vector} to determine the branching fractions across all $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}$ weak decay channels.
-The resulting branching fractions are presented in Table~\ref{tab:AllDecW}.
+As discussed in our previous work~~\cite{Amiri:2025gcf}, we performed a detailed analysis of the semileptonic weak decays $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}\ell\bar{\nu}_{\ell}$.
+In the present study, we adopt the decay width of these processes from that work and combine them with the results obtained in subsections~\ref{Pseudo} and~\ref{Vector} to analyze the dominant two-body nonleptonic decays of $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}$.
+The resulting decay widths for these channels are presented in Table~\ref{tab:AllDecW}.
+For the semileptonic channels, the total decay width is $6.79_{-1.21}^{+1.57}\times10^{-12}\ \text{GeV}$, while for the nonleptonic decay modes considered in this work it is $6.18_{-1.17}^{+1.49}\times10^{-12}\ \text{GeV}$.
+Among the nonleptonic transitions, the Cabibbo-suppressed processes $\Omega_{b}^{*}\rightarrow\Omega_{c}^{*}K^-$, $\Omega_{c}^{*}D^-$, $\Omega_{c}^{*}K^{*-}$ and $\Omega_{c}^{*}D^{*-}$ exhibit the smallest decay widths.
+Although other kinematically allowed two-body decays may exist, they are expected to contribute subdominantly due to CKM suppression, flavor structure, and reduced phase space.
+In addition, multibody decay channels are also possible but are further suppressed by smaller hadronic matrix elements and limited phase space.
+Therefore, the decay widths reported here capture the dominant contributions to the weak decays of $\Omega_b^*$.